NextFlex News – April 2024

 Speaking of congratulations, we also recognized Lorain County Community College as our first Education and Workforce Development Innovation Center.
 The EWD Innovation Center designation is reserved for NextFlex members who demonstrate leadership while making an extraordinary contribution to NextFlex’s education and workforce development program.
 LCCC has been a NextFlex member since 2016 and an adopter of FlexFactor®, NextFlex’s flagship K-12 STEM & entrepreneurship project-based learning program since 2018.

 “Lorain County Community College has been the ultimate partner, in every sense of the word, since the very beginning,” said Courtney Power, NextFlex Deputy Director of Education and Workforce Development.
-We appreciate everything they have done to educate and train the emerging and incumbent workforce and to create a deep and diverse STEM talent pipeline needed for the advanced manufacturing sector.
+We appreciate everything they have done to educate and train the emerging and incumbent workforce and to create a deep STEM talent pipeline needed for the advanced manufacturing sector.

 I hope to see many of you at TechBlick’s June event, The Future of Electronics Reshaped, and at the FLEX Conference in July!